 How to spot?-look for Sodium Lauryl Sulfate(SLS), Sodium Laureth Sulfate(SLES), Ammonium Lauryl Sulfate(ALS), Ammonium Laureth Sulfate(ALES), Olefin Sulfonate.

 Alternatives– Lauryl Glucoside, Decyl Glucoside, Coco Glucoside, Capryl Glucoside, Disodium Laureth Sulfosuccinate(also a sulfate but mild), Saponified oils.

-Parabens are used as preservatives in a variety of food and beauty products to avoid bacterial growth or products growing molds.
-Although there is no proven link to cancer, paraben mimics estrogen (linked to breast cancer) in the body and is an endocrine disruptor.
+Parabens are preservatives seen in a variety of food and beauty products for avoiding bacterial growth.
+Although there is no proven link to cancer, paraben mimics estrogen in the body.
+Henne, it is considered to be an endocrine disruptor.

 How to spot?
 Words ending in paraben- Ethylparaben, Methylparaben, Propylparaben, Butylparaben.

 Alternatives- Potassium Sorbate, Sodium Benzoate, Salinatural, Phenoxyethanol (Less than 1% concentration), TCLS, OLG, citric acid

 ost hair conditioners, hair masques, moisturizers, shampoos and almost all drugstore hair serums contain silicone.
 They form a layer over the hair strand preventing moisture loss, frizziness and give that slippery feel when touched.

 How is it harmful then?
 Silicones cause buildup in hair and prevent moisture from entering your strand.
 All that shine and softness is fake while your hair may still be dry underneath.